Thor movie review

 Some final thoughts – I don’t know if this movie needed to be made, but one thing is for sure: it’s out now, and they aren’t going to explain any of this stuff again, so if you intend on seeing The Avengers, you pretty much have to see this movie.
 It’s certainly not a bad film, and I’m sure I”ll see it again someday, but Thor didn’t exactly blow my mind.
 If not for the performance of Chris Hemsworth, this would be a below average movie.

 My Rating: 3 out of 5

-Posted on May 14, 2011, in comic book reviews, movie reviews and tagged Agent Coulson, Batman Begins, character development, characters, Chris Hemsworth, Chris Hemsworth as thor, clint barton aka hawkeye, Hawkeye, hawkeye in thor, hawkeye in thor picture, hogun, Idris Elba as Heimdall, Kat Dennings, Kenneth Branagh, marvel, natalie portman, odin sleep, Sif, sub plots, Tadanobu Asano as Hogun, the warriors three, Thor, thor movie, thor the god of thunder, transformers movie, volstagg.
+Posted on May 14, 2011, in comic book reviews, movie review and tagged Agent Coulson, Batman Begins, character development, characters, Chris Hemsworth, Chris Hemsworth as thor, clint barton aka hawkeye, Hawkeye, hawkeye in thor, hawkeye in thor picture, hogun, Idris Elba as Heimdall, Kat Dennings, Kenneth Branagh, marvel, natalie portman, odin sleep, Sif, sub plots, Tadanobu Asano as Hogun, the warriors three, Thor, thor movie, thor the god of thunder, transformers movie, volstagg.
 Bookmark the permalink.
 9 Comments.